aemmitt-ns/radius2/radius2.md

-    -f, --file <PATH> <SYMBOL>                Add a symbolic file -F, --fuzz <fuzz>                         Generate testcases and write to supplied dir -H, --hook <ADDR> <EXPR>                  Hook the provided address with an ESIL expression -L, --libs <libs>...
+    -f, --file <PATH> <SYMBOL>                Add a symbolic file -F, --fuzz <fuzz>                         Generate testcases and write to supplied dir -H, --hook <ADDR> <EXPR>                  Hook the provided address with an ESIL expression -i, --include <SYMBOL> <EXPR>             Assert symbol contains a string -L, --libs <libs>...
 Load libraries from path --max <max>                           Maximum number of states to keep at a time -m, --merge <merge>...
-Set address as a mergepoint -p, --path <path>                         Path to the target binary -r, --r2-cmd <CMD>...
+Set address as a mergepoint -I, --not-include <SYMBOL> <EXPR>         Assert symbol does not contain a string -p, --path <path>                         Path to the target binary -r, --r2-cmd <CMD>...
 Run r2 command on launch -S, --set <REG/ADDR> <VALUE> <BITS>       Set memory or register values